prettier/prettier/README.md

 > **For readability we recommend against using more than 80 characters:**
 >
->In code styleguides the maximum amount of characters on a line can specified with a 'line length'.
-Line lengths are typically set to 120 characters.
+>In code styleguides, maximum line length rules are often set to 100 or 120.
 >
->This is not the amount of characters that will be on a line.
-For readability, the average amount of characters will be 80 characters on a line.
+>This is not the amount of characters that will always be on a line.
+For readability a developer will use whitespace to break up long lines so the average amount of characters will be 80 characters on a line.
 >
 >Prettier will put the maximum amount of characters on a line.
 With the print width set to 120 every line would have around 110 - 120 characters.
 This is harder to read than the recommended 80 characters.